 Are motorhome covers a good idea?

-Wherever you settle on for motorhome storage, your ’van will deteriorate most rapidly when it is not in use.
+It doesn’t matter where you choose for your motorhome storage either – a ‘van is going to deteriorate if it’s not being used.
 Moving parts can seize up, seals and sealant perish, finishes discolour and metal components corrode.

 This degeneration is partly down to the weather, but it’s also a result of the effects of the UV radiation in sunlight.
 UV light can be highly damaging to motorhomes, causing cracking, flaking and chalking in plastic, rubber, glass fibre and paint finishes.